wichtounet/etl/README.rst

 * dyn_vector<T>

 You have to keep in mind that fast_matrix directly store its values inside it, therefore, it can be very large and should rarely be stored on the stack.
+Moreover, that also makes it very expensive to move and copy.

 Element-wise operations
 ***********************